JiajinCui/Discovering_and_Locating_Wireless_Sensors_thru_Transmitted_Signals/docs/proposal.md

 The approach we found in a paper is called Stitiching-the-Specturm, which "stitches" different signals together to create samples where signals are overlapping and affected by real-world noises and inferences.

-Novel dataset generation pipeline that generate large-scale datasets that (i) contains signals collected On The Air(OTA) and are affected by real-world conditions (ii) can be completely labeled
+Novel dataset generation pipeline that generate large-scale datasets that
+1. contains signals collected On The Air(OTA) and are affected by real-world conditions
+2. can be completely labeled
-(iii) low latency
+3. low latency

-Novel custom DL algorithm for multi-label multi-class spectrum sensing based on semantic segmentation that (i) operates at the I/Q level instead of creating images (ii) classifies each and every I/Q sample incoming from the ADC without creating bounding boxes, thus increasing classification accuracy significantly.
+Novel custom DL algorithm for multi-label multi-class spectrum sensing based on semantic segmentation that
+1. operates at the I/Q level instead of creating images
+2. classifies each and every I/Q sample incoming from the ADC without creating bounding boxes, thus increasing classification accuracy significantly.
-(iii) only uses 1024 I/Q samples as input, which leads to very low inference time.
+3. only uses 1024 I/Q samples as input, which leads to very low inference time.

 ## 4. Potential Impact

 Technical impacts:
-(i) The network is able to achieve more accuracy (7% in the paper) than U-Net in the most challenging protocols(Wi-Fi and LTE) while maintaining similarly low latency
+1. The network is able to achieve more accuracy (7% in the paper) than U-Net in the most challenging protocols(Wi-Fi and LTE) while maintaining similarly low latency
-(ii) The dataset generation pipeline makes the wideband spectrum sensing algorithm more accurate even with data collected from different devices, sampling rates, antennas.
+2. The dataset generation pipeline makes the wideband spectrum sensing algorithm more accurate even with data collected from different devices, sampling rates, antennas.
-(iii) Intersection over Union (IoU) of 96.70%; 2.6ms of latency to process 100MHz of spectrum.
+3. Intersection over Union (IoU) of 96.70%; 2.6ms of latency to process 100MHz of spectrum.

 Broad impacts:
-(i) Less amount of data needed for understanding the signal (protocal, MAC address, etc.)
+1. Less amount of data needed for understanding the signal (protocal, MAC address, etc.)
-(ii) A more accurate classification result that takes less time (iii) Significantly lower the difficulty of learning about the information of sensors (their types and locations) in a smart home without prior knowledge
+2. A more accurate classification result that takes less time
+3. Significantly lower the difficulty of learning about the information of sensors (their types and locations) in a smart home without prior knowledge

 ## 5. Challenges